Web Only / Features » September 13, 2017

 The unfolding tragedy in Houston also needs to spark a much broader conversation about our imperiled coastlines and the extreme cities located along them.
 Less than two weeks before Harvey hit Houston, President Trump signed an executive order revoking Obama-era regulations that required federal infrastructure projects to factor in scientific projections on the effects of climate change.
 Such spectacularly foolish policymaking and the climate change denial it builds on needs to be seen for what it is: a wickedly corrupt capitulation to powerful moneyed interests like the fossil fuel and development industries that puts hundreds of millions of Americans in the direct path of grievous damage and economic ruination.
 We must revamp the federal flood insurance policies that have encouraged people to settle along imperiled coastlines.
 At present, FEMA flood insurance policies disproportionately benefit economic elites since by far the greatest percentage of subsidized insurance goes to homes in affluent counties.
 But such policy changes must not leave poor communities under water, both economically and literally.
 We also need to have a frank conversation about whether it makes sense to keep rebuilding cities like Houston, where 500-year floods have become a regular phenomenon.
 Perhaps it’s time to develop a national plan for relocating people away from vulnerable coastlines en masse.
 Unlike, for example, the Dutch, we are fortunate enough to have the space to do this.
 But most of all, the tragic flooding of Houston should catalyze a frank recognition of the fatal contradictions of fossil capitalism.
 Until and unless we recognize that an economic system based on feckless growth and unstinting carbon emissions is suicidal, we will not be in a position to plan a better future.
 And we will by consequence face ever more frequent unnatural disasters.

 Ashley Dawson is the Currie C. and Thomas A. Barron Visiting Professor in the Environment and the Humanities at the Princeton Environmental Institute.
-He is the author of two recent books on topics relating to the environmental humanities: Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change (Verso Books, 2017), and (O/R Press, 2016).
+He is the author of two recent books on topics relating to the environmental humanities: Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change (Verso Books, 2017), and Extinction: A Radical History (O/R Press, 2016).